2020 QPSW Spring Conference

 This is a residential-only event that starts after dinner on Friday, 20:00 and finishes with worship and departures from 15:00 on Sunday.
 Participants will stay at The Hayes on both Friday and Saturday nights.

 The fee for attending the conference is £200, and covers accommodation, food, resources, invited speakers and organisation.
-The conference fee without accommodation is £140.
 Please note that day visitors are not permitted at this event.

-Full information will be provided with the booking form.
+Full information is provided with the booking form.

 For more information contact: